 \section{Simulations}

-We use the \textsc{Marigold} suite of cosmological simulations (Khatri et al., in preparation), which comprises two hydrodynamical simulations -- a $(25 \, \rm Mpc)^3$ comoving volume ({\tt M25}) and a $(50 \, \rm Mpc)^3$ comoving volume ({\tt M50}).
-The simulations and the statistical properties of the simulated galaxies are described in full detail in Khatri et al. (to be sumbitted).
+We use the \textsc{Marigold} suite of cosmological simulations (Khatri et al., in prep.), which comprises two hydrodynamical simulations -- a $(25 \, \rm Mpc)^3$ comoving volume ({\tt M25}) and a $(50 \, \rm Mpc)^3$ comoving volume ({\tt M50}).
+The simulations and the statistical properties of the simulated galaxies are described in full detail in Khatri et al. (in prep.).
 Here we briefly summarize some key details.

 The simulations adopt the Planck cosmology \citep{planck18} with $\Omega_{\Lambda}=0.6847$, $\Omega_{\rm m}=0.3153$, $\Omega_{\rm b}=0.0493$, $\sigma_{8}=0.8111$, $n_{\rm s}=0.9649$, and $h=0.6736$.
 The simulations are started from uni-grid initial conditions (ICs) set at $z = 99$ generated with the code \textsc{Music} \citep{music}.
 The ICs have an initial refinement level $l_{\rm initial}=10$ corresponding to $1024^3$ grid cells and an equal number of dark matter particles.
-We allow the grid to refine naturally down $z=3$, which results in a maximal spatial resolution (i.e., minimum grid cell size $\Delta x^{\rm min}$ in physical units) achieved during the course of the simulations of $\Delta x^{\rm min} = 32 \, \rm pc$ for {\tt M25} and $\Delta x^{\rm min} = 64 \, \rm pc$ for {\tt M50}.
+We allowed the grid to refine naturally down to $z=3$, which results in a maximal spatial resolution (i.e., minimum grid cell size $\Delta x^{\rm min}$ in physical units) achieved during the course of the simulations of $\Delta x^{\rm min} = 32 \, \rm pc$ for {\tt M25} and $\Delta x^{\rm min} = 64 \, \rm pc$ for {\tt M50}.
 The simulation volumes have periodic boundary conditions and the dynamical evolution of dark matter, gas, and stars is tracked with the adaptive mesh refinement code \textsc{Ramses} \citep{ramses} down to $z= 3$.
 The simulation specification are given in Table~\ref{tab:sims}.